JulianKarrer/moleculardynamics/README.md

 To run the tests, select "All CTest" in the same dialog, then run.
 In the lower window, on the right, appears a panel that enumerates all the tests that were run and their results.

+Try compiling and running for both `Debug` and `Release` configurations.
+Don't forget to switch between them when testing code or running production simulations.

 ### Compiling in the command line